-- Address the underlying causes of biodiversity loss by mainstreaming biodiversity across government and society - Reduce the direct pressures on biodiversity and promote sustainable use - Improve the status of biodiversity by safeguarding ecosystems, species and genetic diversity - Enhance the benefits to all from biodiversity and ecosystem services - Enhance implementation through participatory planning, knowledge management and capacity building
+- Address the underlying causes of biodiversity largets.
+Inese ann of streaming biodiversity across government and society - Reduce the direct pressures on biodiversity and promote sustainable use - Improve the status of biodiversity by safeguarding ecosystems, species and genetic diversity - Enhance the benefits to all from biodiversity and ecosystem services - Enhance implementation through participatory planning, knowledge management and capacity building.
+In October 2021 Conference of the Parties to the CBD will adopt a post-2020 global biodiversity framework.